UWB-ACM/CTCI/2019-03-Autumn/1_linked_lists/README.md

 compared to the iterative solution and requires some inventiveness on our part.

-In theory, we should be able to traverse the entire list and increment a counter as the stack frames resolve until the counter reaches `k`.
+In theory, we should be able to traverse the entire list and then increment a counter as the stack frames resolve until the counter reaches `k`.
 However, this presents several problems for implementation: